 At least one reason is people keep making truly great angry music.
 Ken Mode, Head Wound City, Meat Wave, Retox, and Frameworks have all impressed the hell out of me with recent or upcoming releases.
-My band Cross Yourself aims only to keep such good company.
-We all keep on being in a bad way.
+My musical projects aim only to keep such good company.
+An awful lot of us keep on creating whilst being in a bad way.
 Why?

-Counterintuitively, angry music listeners and angry music makers have always been the nicest people I’ve known.
-Many friends and coworkers have offered their own anecdotes to the same effect, angry music listening and positive, empathetic personality go hand in hand, or fist in hand, if you like.
+Counterintuitively, angry music listeners and angry music makers have always been the nicest people I’ve had the pleasure of meeting.
+Many friends and coworkers have expressed the same, that a person’s angry music preference (dare I say penchant) and a deeply positive, empathetic personality go hand in hand.
 Now there’s got to be some common thread among all these lovely hate mongers.
-I think it’s musical Mithridatism.
+I call this phenomenon musical Mithridatism.

 Mithridatism is the practice of protecting oneself against a poison by gradually self-administering non-lethal amounts.